What are seismic calculations?

-Seismic calculations are separate from but play a part in the capacity of your rack system.
+Seismic calculations are separate from but play a part in the capacity of your warehouse racking safety.

 Do I need Seismic Calculations?

 Seismic Calculations are almost always a requirement of the permit process.
 However, this is not something you can do on your own (unless, I suppose, you happen to be a seismic engineer).
 The good news is, we’re here to help.
 Our seismic engineers will prepare all the required calculations and documentation required for permitting.

 The map shows seismic activity across the United States.

 The more seismic activity there is in your state, the higher likelihood that you’ll be required to obtain seismic calculations.
-If you’re in Oregon, Washington, or California, you definitely need seismic calculations.
+If you’re in Oregon, Washington, or California, you definitely need seismic calculations for warehouse racking safety.
 States in the mid-west with little seismic activity sometimes do not have requirements for seismic calculations.